 2 tbsp tomato purée, mixed with 2/3 cup of water

 For the bechamel:

 1/2 cup flour

 Nutmeg, to grate

 1. Pre-heat the oven to 350F.
-Cut the eggplant lengthways into 1/4 inch slices, and put them on to oiled baking sheets.
+Cut the eggplant lengthways into 1/4 inch slices, and place them on oiled baking sheets.
 Brush with olive oil and season.
-Bake for about 25 minutes until soft, golden and floppy.
+Bake for about 25 minutes until soft and golden.

 2. Meanwhile, put 2 tbsp olive oil into a large frying pan over a medium high heat and cook the onion until soft.
-Add the garlic, cinnamon and oregano and cook for a further couple of minutes, then stir in the lamb.
-Turn up the heat slightly, and brown the lamb well, cooking until the mixture is quite dry.
-Stir in the tomato and wine, bring to a simmer, then turn the heat down low and cook for 30–40 minutes until most of the liquid has evaporated.
+Add the garlic, cinnamon and oregano and cook for a further couple of minutes, then stir in the ground beef.
+Turn up the heat slightly, and brown the meat well, cooking until the mixture is quite dry.
+Stir in the tomato purée and wine, bring to a simmer, then turn the heat down low and cook for 30–40 minutes until most of the liquid has evaporated.
 Season and stir in the parsley.

 3. Meanwhile, make the bechamel.
 Bring the milk to just below boiling point, and melt the butter in another saucepan.
 Stir the flour into the butter and cook for a couple of minutes, then gradually whisk in the hot milk.
 Cook until you have a thick sauce, then stir in the cheese until melted.
 Take off the heat and allow to cool slightly, then beat in the eggs, salt to taste and slightly more nutmeg than you might think wise (it's a strong flavour, but you need a heft of it in this dish I think - half a teaspoon at least).